Slack 22.06.25

 What’s new

 - Dark mode users who launched the app for the first time were met with a bright white screen.
-That was less than ideal.
+That was… not optimal.
 Our sign-in screens now match the rest of the app.

 - All the default sidebar themes are now dark mode compatible – so when you shift into dark mode, your default theme will subtly shift to complement it.